openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

 It is common for classifications to be hierarchical and have different levels.
 If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `parent`.
-In a hierarchical data structure, the `parent` keyword is used within a field to reference another field that serves as the first field's parent.
+In a hierarchical data structure, the `parent` keyword is used within an attribute to reference another attribute that serves as the first attribute's parent.
 Here is an example of its use:

 ```
 "your-classification": {
-  "fields": {
+  "attributes": {
     "code": {
       // this will be the precise code
       "source": "..."